wisdom2608/install-prometheus-node_exporter-grafana/README.md

-## Setup Monitorin Tools On Aws Using Terraform.
+## Setup Monitoring Tools On Aws Using Terraform.

 In this Project, we want to install Grometheus, and Grafana in one ec2 instance and Node Exporter on anather ec2 instance using terraform.